ARTS 3003 - Advanced Humanities: Theory and Method

 General Course Information

-Course Code ARTS 3003 Course Advanced Humanities: Theory and Method Coordinating Unit Humanites & Social Sciences Office Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites 24 units of Advanced Level Arts courses Restrictions Final Year BA (Advanced) students only Quota 30 Course Description This course is designed to assist BA (Advanced) students in their study of a range of humanities and social sciences theories and methods.
-Students who wish to complete research work in the Arts may frequently encounter problems when they move from summarising theories to applying them in practice.
+Course Code ARTS 3003 Course Advanced Humanities: Theory and Method Coordinating Unit Humanites & Social Sciences Office Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Prerequisites 24 units of Advanced Level Humanities and Social Sciences courses Restrictions Final Year BA (Advanced) students only Quota 30 Course Description This course is designed to assist BA (Advanced) students in their study of a range of humanities and social sciences theories and methods.
+Students who wish to complete research work in the humanities and social sciences may frequently encounter problems when they move from summarising theories to applying them in practice.
 Therefore, this course involves intensive scrutiny of a representative range of theories commonly encountered across the subject areas encompassed by this degree program.
 These theories are then explored through the examination of research work that illustrates active uses of these ideas to solve specific research problems.
 Students complete assignments in seminar classes and through written work that enables them to apply selected theoretical work to problems that they have identified independently.

 The full timetable of all activities for this course can be accessed from Course Planner.